-Our projections also assume that wind power in Germany and Texas will have a "driving role" in future changes of the selling prices of electricity in the wholesale market (Ketterer, 2014; Paraschiv et al., 2014; Woo et al., 2011).
-Specifically, the difference between the LCOE in year i, LCOE(i), and the adjusted average selling price, $\Gamma \cdot p^s(i)$, is assumed to decline to zero at a constant adjustment rate such that:
+Our projections also assume that wind power in Germany and Texas will have a "driving role" in future changes of the selling prices of electricity in the wholesale market (Ketterer 2014, Paraschiv et al. 2014, Woo et al. 2011).
+Specifically, the difference between the LCOE in year i, LCOE(i), and the adjusted average selling price, $\Gamma^s \cdot p^s(i)$, is assumed to decline to zero at a constant adjustment rate such that:

-$$LCOE(i) - \Gamma \cdot p^{s}(i) = D(0) \cdot \beta^{i},$$
+$$LCOE(i) - \Gamma^s \cdot p^s(i) = D(0) \cdot \beta^i,$$

-where $\beta < 1$ denotes the adjustment rate and $D(0) \equiv \max\{LCOE(0) - \Gamma \cdot p^s(0), 0\}$.
-Since in

-Germany the production premium is determined through a competitive auction mechanism, we expect the auction in year i to yield a premium of PP(i) = D(i).
-In Texas, our calculations anticipate the scheduled phase-out of the PTC by 20.0% per year (U.S. Department of Energy, 2016) which will by itself raise the LCOE(i) for those years.
+where β < 1 denotes the adjustment rate and $D(0) \equiv \max\{LCOE(0) - \Gamma^s \cdot p^s(0), 0\}$.
+Since in Germany the PP is determined through a competitive auction mechanism, we expect the auction in year i to yield a premium of PP(i) = D(i).
+In Texas, our calculations anticipate the scheduled phase-out of the PTC by 20.0% per year (U.S. Department of Energy 2016) which will raise the LCOE(i) for those years.

 Figure 8 shows the trajectory of break-even prices for hydrogen from a vertically integrated wind power and PtG system through 2030.
-Such hydrogen is projected to become widely cost competitive with industrial-scale hydrogen supply, that is currently produced from fossil fuels, in the coming decade.
-The values shown by the solid line in Figure 8 assume an adjustment rate of $\beta = 0.95$.
-The "hump" in the findings for Texas reflects the scheduled phase-out of the production tax credit.
-The values covered by the areas shaded in blue color illustrate the impact of slower and faster adjustment rates ranging from 0.975 to 0.925.
+Specifically, the hydrogen produced in this manner is projected to become cost competitive with industrial-scale hydrogen supply, that is currently produced from fossil fuels, in the coming decade.
+The values shown by the solid line in Figure 8 assume an adjustment rate of β = 0.95.
+For Texas, the hump in Figure 8 reflects the scheduled phase-out of the PTC.
+The values covered by the areas shaded in blue illustrate the impact of slower and faster adjustment rates ranging from 0.975 to 0.925.